-- G.4.8 Where the Chief Officer with delegated responsibility for licensing is considering disciplinary and/or enforcement action against an individual or company, the individual or company will be entitled to provide the Chief Officer with delegated responsibility for licensing with any written mitigating circumstances.
-Where appropriate, the applicant may be requested to attend a meeting with the Chief Officer with delegated responsibility for licensing Sub-Committee if the Chief Officer with delegated responsibility for licensing believes it would assist with the determination. - G.4.9 If the Chief Officer with delegated responsibility for licensing is considering suspension or revocation as an option, the individual or company will ordinarily be offered the opportunity to attend a meeting with the Chief Officer with delegated responsibility for licensing.
-The opportunity of a meeting may be waived in cases including, but not limited to: - (i) risk to the public by delaying a decision - (ii) all evidence being considered has been provided by the individual or company - G.4.10 Prior to attending a meeting with Chief Officer with delegated responsibility for licensing, the individual or company will be provided with a case summary containing all the information necessary for the Chief Officer with delegated responsibility for licensing to make the determination.
+- G.4.8 Where the (insert job title) is considering disciplinary and/or enforcement action against an individual or company, the individual or company will be entitled to provide the (insert job title) with any written mitigating circumstances.
+Where appropriate, the applicant may be requested to attend a meeting with the (insert job title) or the General Licensing Sub-Committee if the (insert job title) believes it would assist with the determination. - G.4.9 If the (insert title) is considering suspension or revocation as an option, the individual or company will ordinarily be offered the opportunity to attend a meeting with the (INSERT) The opportunity of a meeting may be waived in cases including, but not limited to: - (i) risk to the public by delaying a decision - (ii) all evidence being considered has been provided by the individual or company - G.4.10 Prior to attending a meeting with (insert title), the individual or company will be provided with a case summary containing all the information necessary for the (INSERT) to make the determination.
 The case summary will ordinarily be provided to the individual or company at least five (5) working days prior to the meeting.
-The period of five (5) days may be reduced in cases where the Chief Officer with delegated responsibility for licensing believes that there would be a risk to the public of an unnecessary delay.
+The period of five (5) days may be reduced in cases where the (insert title) believes that there would be a risk to the public of an unnecessary delay.